ccnmtl/locustempus/README.md

 ## Quick Start
 Use `make dev`.
 This is equivalent to running Django's `./manage.py runserver` in one shell and Webpack in another.
 The output from both will be printed to the shell.
 Use CTR-C to exit.

 To test, use `make all`.
-This is what Travis and Jenkins runs to build the project.
+This is what Jenkins runs to build the project.

 ## JavaScript Stack
 ### Explanation